 The mission of the Princeton Swing Club is to promote social swing dancing at Princeton University and in the Princeton community.

 We love swing because of its flexibility and its focus on partnering and connection.
-While ballroom dance moves are codified, in swing anything goes.
+While ballroom dance moves are more structured, in swing anything goes.
 Modern swing dancers invent moves constantly.
 While ballroom dancers tend to focus on what looks good, swing dancers focus on what feels good.
 (And if it feels good, chances are it looks good, too!)
 Above all, we value play and fun.
 A national instructor used to say, “If you don’t fall on your ass at least once a night, you haven’t tried anything cool!”
 (Of course, you can be silly or you can be classy – your choice!)
 Finally, the music is fun!
-At swing dances you will hear gems from the big bands of the past, legendary jazz vocalists to the more modern R&B, rock, and, if you bother DJ enough, maybe a lounge version of Baby Got Back.
+At swing dances you will hear gems from the big bands of the past with lyrics sung by legendary jazz vocalists like Ella Fitzgerald and Louis Armstrong, but you will also hear modern hits from genres ranging from country western to rock & roll.

-We believe that anyone who can walk can dance, and strive, through our beginner lessons, to provide our club members the ability to swing dance with anyone anywhere in the world.
-Towards this, we teach social swing dancing and encourage our entire club to practice with everyone and get better together!
+We believe that anyone who can walk can dance!
+With our beginner lessons, we strive to provide our club members the ability to swing dance with anyone anywhere in the world.
+Towards this, we teach social swing dancing and encourage our entire club to practice with everyone, learning and improving as they go!